cockroachdb/docs/v20.2/authentication.md

     $ cockroach sql --certs-dir=certs --user=jpointsman
     ~~~

 - **Password authentication**, which is available to users and roles who you've created passwords for.
 Password creation is supported only in secure clusters.
 While users can use passwords to authenticate without supplying client certificates and keys, we recommend using certificate-based authentication whenever possible.
+For more information, see [Password authentication considerations](#password-authentication-considerations).

     Example:
     {% include copy-clipboard.html %}